In this final chapter, you’ll learn how to measure the success of your SEO efforts. Including:

-I don’t have an affiliate link to offer and I am receiving no consideration for making this recommendation.
-This is genuinely my professional opinion about the best tool for the job (measuring link acquisition).
+I don’t have an affiliate link to offer, and I get no compensation for making this recommendation.
+This is genuinely my professional opinion about the best tool for measuring link acquisition.

 I primarily use Ahrefs Site Explorer to evaluate the quality of backlinks and to measure link acquisition progress.